basonjui/hexagon-grid-system/README.md

 Tessellation is the process of creating a two-dimensional plane using the repetition of a geometric shape with no overlaps and no gaps.
 In geometryapi, tessellation is done by tiling over a specified `Boundary`.

-A sample JSON request that specify the boundary of a Tessellation:
+A sample JSON request that specifies the boundary of a Tessellation:

 ```json
 {